Jun 22-Jun 27, 2015

 Tuition & Fees: $877.00

 Course DescriptionThis course is designed as an introduction to the geology and dinosaur paleontology of the Hell Creek Formation of eastern Montana.
 The Hell Creek Formation has long been known for its diverse dinosaur taxa, including Tyrannosaurus rex and Triceratops, as well as exposures of the iridium layer associated with dinosaur extinction 65 million years ago.
 The combination of slide presentations, labs, and daily hiking in Makoshika State Park will provide both background information and “hands-on” learning experience.
-Techniques covered during the class include interpretation of sedimentary environments, taphonomy, and fossil collection.
+Techniques covered during the class include interpretation of sedimentary environments, taphonomy, and fossil collection and preparation.
 This course will integrate many aspects of biology, physical geology, paleogeography, and tectonics.
-Please note that we cannot guarantee excavation experience; this depends on discoveries during class.

 Meeting Place and Times